andandandand/search-of-complex-binary-ca/README.md

 **View Data** shows the log of all CA selected from the population.
 The app automatically saves all cellular automata with behavioral measures with less than 0.01 difference with the Game of Life and stores them using HSQL.
 This *"full completion"* may take several hours on a powerful computer (more RAM = faster completion).

-**Export to Mathematica** creates a notebook with the found automata with rule number specified in Wolfram code.
+**Export to Mathematica** creates a notebook with the found automata, their rule numbers are specified in Wolfram code.